TUM-Dev/gocast/README.md

 - Install **go >=1.18** by following the steps [here](https://go.dev/doc/install)
 - Preferably use [JetBrains GoLand](https://www.jetbrains.com/go/) and open this project as it simplifies this entire process
+- Go to File -> Settings -> Go -> Go Modules and enable go modules integration.
 - Run `npm i` in the `./web` directory to install the required node modules
 - Run `go get ./...` to install the required go modules
 - If you want to customize the environment variables (for example mariadb username and password), copy the `config.yaml` file over to your home directory
 - Start the app by building and running `./cmd/tumlive/tumlive.go`
 - Head over to `http://localhost:8081` in your browser of choice and confirm that the page has loaded without any problems.
+- To keep automatically rebuilding the frontend code during development, run the command `npm run build-dev` in `./web` (and keep it running).
 - Voilà!
 Happy coding! :sparkles:

 ### Enable pre-commit hooks